-(iii) Continue to maintain an active SAM registration with current information at all times during which it has an active federal, federal pass-through, or state award or an application or plan under consideration by a federal or state awarding agency.
-The Illinois State Board of Education (ISBE) may not consider an application for a federal pass-through or state award to an applicant until the applicant has complied with all applicable DUNS and SAM requirements.
+- (i) Be registered in SAM before submitting its application; - (ii) Continue to maintain an active SAM registration with current information at all times during which it has an active federal or federal pass-through award or an application or plan under consideration by a federal or state awarding agency.
+The Illinois State Board of Education (ISBE) may not consider an application for a federal pass-through award to an applicant until the applicant has complied with all applicable SAM requirements.

-Code of Federal Regulations / Title 2 - Grants and Agreements / Vol. 1 / 2014-01-01192: Guidance is found at https://www.gpo.gov/fdsys/pkg/CFR-2013-title2-vol1/pdf/CFR-2013-title2-vol1.pdf.
+Code of Federal Regulations / Title 2 - Grants and Agreements / Vol. 1 / 2014-01-01192